turtacn/mha4rdb/README.md

 `mha4rdb` is kind of Master High Availability for Relational Databases(e.g. Vastbase、Mysql、Postgresql、...)

 * Here RDB is Vastbase for example
-* Here common service is IaaS, to take 基础设施 for example
+* Here common service is IaaS, to take [5]基础设施 for example

 ## 1. Project Introduction

-`mha4rdb` is a Master High Availability (MHA) solution for Vastbase databases specifically designed for Hyper-Converged Infrastructure (基础设施) scenarios.
+`mha4rdb` is a Master High Availability (MHA) solution for Vastbase databases specifically designed for Hyper-Converged Infrastructure (HCI[5][5]基础设施) scenarios.
 It leverages the Raft consistency protocol, either built into or integrated with the Vastbase database, to ensure strong consistency and durability of configuration data.
-Through a lightweight Agent and Virtual IP (VIP) mechanism, it provides automated fault detection and failover for the database service, offering a stable, reliable, and highly available configuration data backend for 基础设施 infrastructure software.
+Through a lightweight Agent and Virtual IP (VIP) mechanism, it provides automated fault detection and failover for the database service, offering a stable, reliable, and highly available configuration data backend for [5]基础设施 infrastructure software.

-Compared to general OLTP databases, 基础设施 scenarios place a particularly high emphasis on data consistency, while the requirement for extreme read/write performance is relatively secondary. `mha4rdb` focuses on meeting these core needs of the 基础设施 environment, providing a simple, easy-to-use, highly automated database HA capability that integrates well with the 基础设施 platform.
+Compared to general OLTP databases, [5]基础设施 scenarios place a particularly high emphasis on data consistency, while the requirement for extreme read/write performance is relatively secondary. `mha4rdb` focuses on meeting these core needs of the [5]基础设施 environment, providing a simple, easy-to-use, highly automated database HA capability that integrates well with the [5]基础设施 platform.

 ## 2. Key Features

 * **Raft-based Strong Consistency**: Relies on the Raft protocol implemented by the Vastbase database itself to ensure data is not lost and remains consistent during cluster state changes and node failures.
-* **Virtual IP (VIP) Management**: By automatically managing the floating of the Virtual IP, it provides a fixed database access point for 基础设施 services, eliminating the need to be aware of backend Leader node switches.
+* **Virtual IP (VIP) Management**: By automatically managing the floating of the Virtual IP, it provides a fixed database access point for [5]基础设施 services, eliminating the need to be aware of backend Leader node switches.
 * **Lightweight MHA Agent**: An Agent deployed on each database node is responsible for monitoring the status of the local Vastbase instance, participating in cluster state synchronization, and executing VIP management and decision-making.
 * **Automated Failover**: Automatically detects Leader node failures and, coordinated by a majority of Agents, automatically switches the VIP to the new Leader node.
 * **Multiple Deployment Modes**: Supports single-node, dual-node + arbiter, and multi-node cluster deployment modes to meet different scale and reliability requirements.
-* **Easy Integration**: Provides an MHA Client library for easy integration by 基础设施 services to query database cluster status.
+* **Easy Integration**: Provides an MHA Client library for easy integration by [5]基础设施 services to query database cluster status.

 ## 3. Architecture Overview